- Military Life Cycle

-Overseas or OCONUS permanent change of station orders can be exciting, especially if you’ve never been outside of the continental United States.
+Overseas or OCONUS PCS orders can be exciting, especially if you’ve never been outside of the CONUS.
 The military can help you with the added costs of an international move and living expenses abroad.

 Here are tips for finding free military moving services, getting OCONUS allowances and budgeting for daily living expenses.